 Download and follow this free guide to implement the latest internet safety tips for 2019 to ensure you and your children remain safe when using the internet.
-With so much cybercrime and so many more people taking advantage of the benefits the internet can bring.
+As a company providing IT support services we see so much cybercrime, while so many more people are taking advantage of the benefits the internet can bring.
 These internet safety tips cover the every day actions your children take when using the internet.

 - Keep the computer in a common area of your home

 - Set rules and guidelines and discuss why these are important